HWaymentSteele/HWaymentSteele.github.io/_posts/2023-06-16-onbirthdaysandopinions.md

 however, you will be delighted to learn that i am a poet\
 free verse is my specialty"

 Somehow, I was actually accepted.
 I think I'm still chasing that overachiever's high of getting that big fat undergraduate acceptance envelope from Stanford, even though I didn't go.
 Maybe it's better that way, there's always a warm fuzzy alternate universe in which I was a Stanford undergraduate.
-Heck, I could have been a founder by now.
+I could have dropped out and been a founder by now.

-My high school self would be rather shocked with my current self.
+My high school self would still be rather shocked with my current self.
 I ask questions in seminars and don’t preface them with “sorry”.
 I form opinions!
 A mentor in grad school said that forming opinions is a good practice, because then you can see if you were right or not and develop your judgement.
 He said he was wrong about Jennifer Doudna and CRISPR.

 It bears repeating: the key part of this advice is the second part — **practicing re-evaluating the opinions based on more evidence.** Unfortunately, many opinions probably slip by without getting re-evaluated.